interest-protocol/zk-login-prover/README.md

 - `environment`: Sets environment variables for the prover frontend, such as the URI for the prover service, the node environment, and debug information.
 - `ports`: Maps the host machine's port `8001` to the container's port `8080`.
 - `depends_on`: Ensures that the prover frontend service starts only after the prover service is up and running.

+This configuration file essentially defines how the prover and its frontend components should be configured, connected, and deployed using Docker Compose.
+It simplifies the deployment process and ensures that the necessary dependencies and configurations are in place.